 2. The Bay Bridge

 The San Francisco Bay Bridge could easily be confused for the iconic Golden Gate Bridge.
-However, it is one of three major bridges that connects one part of the Bay Area to the next.
+However, it is one of three major bridges that connect one part of the Bay Area to the next.
 This bridge is infamously known for the stories of drivers passing through and seeing the sight of a California Highway Patrolman on a motorcycle with their lights on.
 It was only then when a motorist would pull over, the patrolman would be out of sight.
-No recollection of passing them or anything.
 The bridge also sustained damage during the major 1989 Earthquake that hit the area.
 One of the victims was said to be killed on the bridge after being crushed or impaled by a large part of it.
 It is rumored that the spirit of that victim may have been sighted walking along the bridge and is often spotted by those passing through.

 1. Entity House